MiguelTVMS/GitCI-BaseAction/README.md

 const baseAction = require("gitci-baseaction");

 var MyCommand = function(action){
+    // Call the constructor from the base action.
+    MyCommand.super_.call(this, action);

     // Add the events you want do allow the implementation to have. this.availableListeners.push("myEvent");

+    // Add more custom code here.
+    ...
 }
 util.inherits(MyCommand, baseAction.BaseAction);